This delicious workshop helps establish a sense of scale and distance within the Solar System, while finding out how planets move.

 We all know that our Solar System is huge, but just how big are the giant planets?
 We use a selection of food – from watermelons to sugar balls – to illustrate the difference in size between the gas giants, rocky planets, and the many Small Solar System Objects.

-We’ll start the workshop with a short talk about the Solar System explaining planet sizes and the distances between them.
+Ideal for KS1, the Eat the Solar System Workshop will start with a short talk about the Solar System explaining planet sizes and the distances between them.

 We’ll then ask the audience simple questions about planets, moons, asteroids and comets; whoever gets the right answer gets to represent that particular Solar System body.
 Everyone gets to hold their little bit of space, from Mercury to Pluto.
 This part of the workshop needs a big space to establish a sense of distance between the planets and their moons… a large hall will do, or even outside if the weather’s good.